 During the lifetime of the GSPS, our quest to fully document The Goon Show and associated programmes has resulted in a vast collection of material.
 In past decades, we ran a tape and video library which members could access.
 However, borrowing cassettes/CDs/VHS tapes/DVDs and returning them after use is not the modern way.
 Nowadays, paid-up members of the GSPS can obtain a copy of The Encyclopædia Goonicus.
+It’s the world’s most comprehensive repository of information about The Goon Show and associated programmes, and is recommended reading for all students of the Gooniverse.

-The EG now comes in electronic format and is sent out on a 128 gigabyte USB 3.0 silver metal flash drive.
+The EG comes in electronic format and is sent out on a 128 gigabyte USB 3.0 silver metal flash drive.
 Yes folks, that is a whole lot of material in a terribly small package.
-The fee for this is 25 British Pounds.
+The fee for this is 30 British Pounds.

-The contents of Encyclopædia Goonicus include:
+The contents of Encyclopædia Goonicus also include:

 GOON SHOWS – One of our major aims is to preserve a collection of the recorded Goon Shows which is as complete and unexpurgated as possible.
 All the recordings we have of each show are included, in a compressed MP3 format.
 There are multiple versions of many shows, taken from broadcast and commercial release sources.
 There’s even a recording of a never-broadcast version of The Dreaded Batter Pudding Hurler, recorded without Spike Milligan.
 We include a copy of the original script for each show (including the early series), and an easier-to-read transcribed text too.